Mean Robust Optimization: Introduction

-\paragraph{Data-driven robust optimization.} Data-driven optimization has been well-studied, with various techniques to learn the unknown data-generating distribution before formulating the uncertainty set. \cite{bertsimas_data-driven_2018} construct the ambiguity set as a confidence region for the unknown data-generating distribution $\prob$ using several statistical hypothesis tests.
+\paragraph{Data-driven robust optimization.} Data-driven optimization has been well-studied, with various techniques to learn the unknown data-generating distribution before formulating the uncertainty set.
+Bertsimas et al.~\cite{bertsimas_data-driven_2018} construct the ambiguity set as a confidence region for the unknown data-generating distribution $\prob$ using several statistical hypothesis tests.
 By pairing a priori assumptions on $\prob$ with different statistical tests, they obtain various data-driven uncertainty sets, each with its own geometric shape, computational properties, and modeling power.
 We, however, use machine learning in the form of clustering algorithms to preserve the geometric shape of the dataset, without explicitly learning and parametrizing the unknown distribution.

-\paragraph{Distributionally robust optimization as a robust program.} \cite{gao2016distributionally} consider a robust formulation of the Wasserstein \gls{DRO} similar to our mean robust optimization, but without the idea of dataset reduction.
-Given $N$ samples and a positive integer $K$, they introduce an approximation of the Wasserstein \gls{DRO} by defining a new ambiguity set as a subset of the original set, containing all distributions supported on $NK$ points with equal probability $1/(NK)$, as opposed to the original set supported on $N$ points.
-In this work, however, we study how to reduce, instead of increase, the number of variables and constraints to make the Wasserstein \gls{DRO} problem more tractable by linking it to robust optimization.
+\paragraph{Distributionally robust optimization as a robust program.} Gao and Kleywegt~\cite{gao2016distributionally} consider a robust formulation of Wasserstein \gls{DRO} similar to our mean robust optimization, but without the idea of dataset reduction. \reviewChanges{ Given $N$ samples and a positive integer $K$, they introduce an approximation of Wasserstein \gls{DRO} by defining a new ambiguity set as a subset of the standard Wasserstein \gls{DRO} set, containing all distributions supported on $NK$ points with equal probability $1/(NK)$, as opposed to the standard set supported on $N$ points.} In this work, however, we study how to reduce, instead of increase, the number of variables and constraints to make the Wasserstein \gls{DRO} problem more tractable by linking it to robust optimization.

+\reviewChanges{\paragraph{Robust optimization as a distributionally robust optimization program.} Xu et al.~\cite{RO_DRO} take inspiration from sample-based optimization problems to investigate probabilistic interpretations of \gls{RO}.
+They generalize the ideas of Delage and Ye~\cite{dro_3}, that the solution to a robust optimization problem is the solution to a special Distributionally Robust Stochastic Program (DRSP), where the distributional set contains all distributions whose support is contained in the uncertainty set.
+In a related vein, Bertsimas et al.~\cite{wass-p-1} show that, under a particular construction of the uncertainty sets, multi-stage stochastic linear optimization can be interpreted as Wasserstein-$\infty$ \gls{DRO}.
+We establish a similar equivalence between \gls{RO} and \gls{DRO}, focusing especially on Wasserstein-$p$ ambiguity sets for all $p$.
+We develop an easily interpretable construction of the primal constraints and uncertainty sets, and prove, in view of both the primal and dual problems, that $p = \infty$ is a limiting case of $p \geq 1$.
+This provides a natural extension of the equivalence proved in~\cite[Proposition 3]{wass-p-1}.}